 August bank holiday opening times

-Opening times may vary and many attractions and venues require advance booking, even if they're free to enter.
+Opening times may vary and many attractions and venues require advance booking.
 Check with the individual venues before you go.

 More bank holiday ideas